gomorpheus/morpheus-docs/integration_guides/Clouds/vCloudDirector/vclouddirector.rst

    USERNAME
      vCD Organization Administrator User

-     ..NOTE:: User must have an Organizational Administrator Role in the selected Origination for successful provisioning
+     - User must have an Organizational Administrator Role in the selected Origination for successful provisioning
+     - Username must be in the format of <name>@<org>

    PASSWORD
      vCD Organization Administrator User password